 This is the case not only for gold coins and ingots, but also for most ETFs (exchange-traded funds), which are subject to taxes of 28%.
 Many investors, including financial advisors, have trouble owning these investments.
 They assume, incorrectly, that since gold ETFs are traded as stocks, they will also be taxed as stocks, which are subject to a long-term capital gains rate of 15 or 20%.
 Investors often perceive the high costs of owning gold as profit margins and storage fees for physical gold, or management fees and trading costs of gold funds.

+Converting IRA to Gold is another option that many investors consider due to its tax advantages.
 In reality, taxes can represent a significant cost of owning gold and other precious metals.
 Fortunately, there is a relatively easy way to minimize the tax implications of owning gold and other precious metals.
 For individual investors, Sprott Physical Bullion Trusts may offer more favorable tax treatment than comparable ETFs.
 Because trusts are based in Canada and are classified as passive foreign investment companies (PFIC), U.S.

 non-corporate investors are entitled to standard long-term capital gains rates for the sale or reimbursement of their units.
 Again, these rates are 15% or 20%, depending on revenue, for units held for more than one year at the time of sale.
 While no investor likes to fill out additional tax forms, the tax savings of holding gold through one of the Sprott Physical Bullion Trusts and participating in the annual elections can be worthwhile.
 To learn more about Sprott Physical Bullion Trusts, ask your financial advisor or Sprott representative for more information.